def-gthill/kenpali/kenpali-semantics.md

 # Kenpali Semantic Specification

+The [Kenpali Code Specification](/docs/code) describes the syntax of Kenpali code, while the [Kenpali JSON Specification](/docs/json) describes basic evaluation rules.
+This document gets much deeper into the behaviour of Kenpali programs, specifying exactly how a correct Kenpali implementation must handle various interactions and corner cases.

 ## Names|names

 It's an error to declare the same name more than once in the same block.